 So, a final tip I want to highlight is to try to give a new life to your clothes.
 I mean that in many ways.

 Find a new home for your unused clothes, by either donating or selling them.
 Someone may get a lot more use out of them.

 Repair the ones that get small holes in them, but that are still wearable.
-It will extend the life of your clothes and you’ll save money in the process.
+It will make them last longer, and you’ll save money in the process.

 There are many tutorials online and on Youtube on how to sew, it is really easy!